-The mission of the Centers for Medicare and Medicaid Services (CMS) Medicare Fee for Service (FFS) Recovery Audit Program is to identify and correct improper payments made on claims for healthcare services provided to Medicare beneficiaries.
+The mission of the CMS Medicare Fee for Service (FFS) Recovery Audit Program is to identify and correct improper payments made on claims for healthcare services provided to Medicare beneficiaries.
 In January 2010, the Social Security Act authorized the Recovery Audit Program expansion nationwide and extended it to Medicare Parts C and D.

 Any medical practice submitting claims to a government program can be subject to a Medicare Recovery Audit Contractor (RAC) audit.
 RAC audits—which may be triggered by an innocent documentation error—are not one-time or intermittent reviews.
 They are part of a systematic and concurrent operating process created to ensure compliance with Medicare’s clinical payment criteria and documentation and billing requirements.
 The RACs are charged with finding “improper payments”—which could be either an underpayment or an overpayment.